desenvolvedorIcotrade/App.bot/blog/_posts/2018-07-11-lerna-support.md

 Now there's a better way: if you're using Lerna to manage a JavaScript monorepo you can just add the root directory to Dependabot.
-Then, when one of your dependencies needs updating, Dependabot will update it in all of you packages at once.
+Then, when one of your dependencies needs updating, Dependabot will create a PR that updates it in all of your packages at once.

 We think the above behaviour is a big improvement, but if you prefer to old behaviour of receiving separate PRs to each package in your monorepo you can,